Science education: 2013 Next Generation Science Standards

-In 2013 a new standards for science education were released that update the national standards released in 1996.
+In 2013 new standards for science education were released that update the national standards released in 1996.
 Developed by 26 state governments and national organizations of scientists and science teachers, the guidelines, called the Next Generation Science Standards, are intended to "combat widespread scientific ignorance, to standardize teaching among states, and to raise the number of high school graduates who choose scientific and technical majors in college...."
 Included are guidelines for teaching students about topics such as climate change and evolution.
 An emphasis is teaching the scientific process so that students have a better understanding of the methods of science and can critically evaluate scientific evidence.
 Organizations that contributed to developing the standards include the National Science Teachers Association, the American Association for the Advancement of Science, the National Research Council, and Achieve, a nonprofit organization that was also involved in developing math and English standards.

 Next Generation Science Standards

 Science education curriculum in the United States is outlined by the Next Generation Science Standards (NGSS) which were released in April 2013.
 The purpose of the NGSS is to establish a standardized Kindergarten to 12th Grade science curriculum.
-These standards were instituted in hopes that they would reform the past science education system, and foster higher student achievement through improved curriculum and teacher development.
+These standards were instituted in hopes that they would reform the past science education system and foster higher student achievement through improved curriculum and teacher development.
 The Next Generation Science Standards are made up of three components listed as follows: disciplinary core ideas, science and engineering practices, and crosscutting concepts.
 These are referred to as the three dimensions of the Next Generation Science Standards.
 Within these standards, there is emphasis on alignment with K-12 Common Core state standards.
 The dimension entitled "science and engineering practices" focuses on students' learning of the scientific method.
 This means that this dimension centers around practicing science in a hands-on manner, giving students the opportunity to observe scientific processes, hypothesize, and observe results.
 This dimension highlights the empirical methods of science.
 The dimension entitled "crosscutting concepts" emphasizes the understanding of key themes within the field of science.
 The "crosscutting concepts" are themes that are consistently relevant throughout many different scientific disciplines, such as the flow of energy/matter, cause/effect, systems/system practices, patterns, the relationship between structure and function, and stability/change.
 The purpose of outlining these key themes relates to generalized learning, meaning that the effectiveness of these themes could lie in the fact that these concepts are important throughout all of the scientific disciplines.
 The intention is that by learning them, students will create a broad understanding of science.
 The dimension entitled "disciplinary core ideas" outlines a set of key ideas for each scientific field.
 For example, physical science has a certain set of core ideas laid out by the framework.